FAQ

 We will provide the TICA registration certificate and/or pedigree only after we receive written confirmation from a licensed veterinarian that the procedure has been completed.

 If you decide to buy a kitten with breeding rights from Everythingcoon Cattery.
-You must understand that we DO NOT sell our kittens to everyone who decided to be a breeder.
+You must understand that we DO NOT sell our kittens to everyone who decides to be a breeder.
 It’s very important for us to find the right home for our kittens.
-Please make sure you did your own search before you decide to buy a kitten with Breeding Rights!
+Please make sure you do your own search before you decide to buy a kitten with Breeding Rights!
 It’s very important to understand there is a big difference between a Purebred cat and a Regular Domestic cat.

 We DO NOT sell our male kittens for future stud service.
 ONLY for Breeding Program.

-When you purchase a kitten with breeding rights, We will provide you with certified paperwork that will allow you to register your new kitten with The International Cat Association (TICA).
-Once you register your kitten with TICA, you will have breeding rights which will allow you to sell purebred and registered kittens.
+When you purchase a kitten with breeding rights, we will provide you with certified paperwork that will allow you to register your new kitten with The International Cat Association (TICA).
+Once you register your kitten with TICA, you will have breeding rights, which will allow you to sell purebred and registered kittens.

 As stated in your purchase contract, the de-clawing of your kitten is prohibited.